-Karen Himle is Senior Vice President of Corporate and Government Affairs at Thrivent.
+Karen Himle was Senior Vice President of Corporate and Government Affairs at Thrivent.
 She joined Thrivent in November 2014 as Vice President of Corporate Affairs.
 Karen was responsible for leading the enterprise corporate communications, reputation and public policy, federal and state government affairs and community affairs functions of the organization.

 Karen serves as the immediate Past Chair of the Public Affairs Council and Chair of the Governance Committee for Lutheran Services in America (both based in Washington, DC).
 Karen is also a member of the board of directors of the Basilica Landmark, Greater Twin Cities United Way and the Minnesota Orchestral Association.

 The Rev. Rafael Malpica Padilla serves as Executive Director for the Evangelical Lutheran Church in America Service and Justice Home Area, which fosters and facilitates the ELCA’s engagement in service, promotes efforts to call and act for justice and supports the freedom of Christians to love and serve their neighbor globally and locally.
 Under her direction, the ELCA’s global and domestic ministries deepen and extend the ELCA’s faith in action.

 Dr. Antonio Oftelie conducts research, teaches and advises on how leaders create exceptional environments for organizational innovation and adaptation.
 Based in the Technology and Entrepreneurship Center at Harvard University, Antonio has developed and taught in more than 60 Harvard executive education programs.